lugen4ro/adr-explorer/README.md

 We will use PostgreSQL...
 ```
+The supported format is mainly the one of [adr-tools](https://github.com/npryce/adr-tools).

 Your site will be live at `https://username.github.io/repository-name/`
 For example for this repository it is [https://lugen4ro.github.io/adr-explorer/](https://lugen4ro.github.io/adr-explorer/)